MurpheyLab/DynamicTasks/README.md

 ### Isometric Setup Note
 If the isometric setup computer requires a user name, enter the FSM... domain displayed (click on "How to log in to a different domain?" to make this visible) followed by user name dewaldlab

+## Data Analysis

+### Frequency Decomposition
+You can plot a frequency decomposition of any of the trials using this file: `.\DataAnalysis/FreqAnalysis/plot_spectrum.py`